falcosecurity/falco-website/content/en/docs/grpc/grpc-config.md

   enabled: true
 ```

 ## Certificates

 When configured to bind to a network address, the Falco gRPC server works only with mutual TLS by design.
 Therefore, you have to generate the certificates and update the paths in the above configuration.

-The Falco authors plan to automate the certificates generation soon.
+The Falco authors plan to automate the certificate generation soon.

 In the meantime, use the following script to generate the certificates.